 1. Your Metabolic Rate Will Spike

 "Get this," says Heidi Powell, celebrity trainer and fitness blogger.
 "If the human body consumes 16 ounces of water in a given hour, the metabolic rate will spike by as much as 30 percent for the next 30 to 40 minutes.
-By committing to drinking half your body weight in ounces of water each day (or aim for that gallon), research says you can expect to lose more weight."
+By committing to drinking half your body weight in ounces of water each day, research says you can expect to lose more weight."

 She continues, "There is a single enzyme—called lipase—that must be activated in your body in order to mobilize fat (i.e. get rid of it).
 Water is one of the many necessary components in the activation of lipase."